Understanding Product SKU: How to Introduce Your Products

 SKUs always will be a maximum of 30 characters long.
 If it is longer than 30 characters, then they become hard to interpret and may not work with some inventory management systems.

-• In SKU, never use spaces or special characters – Always use simple characters make it simple and easy for people or SKU reading software to read the SKU.
+• In SKU, never use spaces or special characters – Always use simple characters to make it simple and easy for people or SKU reading software to read the SKU.

 • In SKU, don’t just use the product title – Use short as well as brief descriptions for the product title, not the SKU.